-- Communications tower and antenna permitted. - (a) Determination by Zoning Administrator.
+- (3) Communications tower and antenna permitted. - (a) Determination by Zoning Administrator.
 All applications for tower placement must be submitted to the Zoning Administrator for review.
 Applications must be complete and shall include all of the materials required by this article (application requirements) and must meet all applicable requirements and/or conditions in this article before an application will be processed.
 Incomplete applications will be returned to the applicant.
-Under the following circumstances, the Zoning administrator may administratively approve applications for placement of towers: - As a communication tower and/or antenna in any district co-located on existing towers or structures. - (2) As co-locations, reconstruction or new construction in any district within the footprints of existing electric utility company transmission line towers (such as Duke Power Company transmission line towers). - (3) As co-locations on existing electric utility company transmission line towers (such as Duke Power Company towers) which increase the height of the towers by no more than 20 feet. - (4) Applications approved by the Zoning Administrator must comply with all other requirements of this article.
-The Zoning Administrator may refer any application to the board for final review and approval as a special exception.
+Under the following circumstances, the Zoning administrator may administratively approve applications for placement of towers: - (1) As a communication tower and/or antenna in any district co-located on existing towers or structures. - (2) As co-locations, reconstruction or new construction in any district within the footprints of existing electric utility company transmission line towers (such as Duke Power Company transmission line towers).